ArtemisGlobal/NASA_SpaceApps2022/README.md

 https://2022.spaceappschallenge.org/challenges/2022-challenges/steam/teams/team-artemis-2/project) in Washington D.C.

 ## Overview
 Our challenge topic is Turning STEM into STEAM [https://2022.spaceappschallenge.org/challenges/2022-challenges/steam/details]( https://2022.spaceappschallenge.org/challenges/2022-challenges/steam/details).
 We chose different images collected by James Webb Space Telescope, and transformed them into music.
 We also set up a web application to let user interact with our program.
 Specifically, the user can upload a custom audio and choose a image.
-We transform the image into sound and combine it with the audio that the user provided to create new style of music.
-This Github repo mainly shows the core algorithm that:
+We transform the image into sound and combine it with the audio that the user provided to create a new experience that connects the personal with the cosmic.

+This Github repo shows the core algorithm that:
 - loads an audio file
 - extracts the key and tempo
-- downloads and loads an image
+- downloads and loads an image from a catalog
-- converts the image to audio with musical inverse spectrogram technique such that it can be combined with the original audio file.
+- converts the image to audio with a musical inverse spectrogram technique such that it can be combined with the original audio file.

+Future development will include tonal and instrumental options for the sonification to respond to user's personalization.

 You can find a working example in `audio_match_sonification.ipynb` or `audio_match_sonification.py`.
 Within these files you will set the name of the song (an mp3 or wav file of the song must exist in `/songs`).
-You will also select the image from the catalog `WebbDemo.csv` by setting its index number within either `audio_match_sonification`.
+You will also select the image from the catalog `WebbDemo.csv` by setting its index number.
 Running `audio_match_sonification.py` will generate an audio file of the image sonification in `/sonification` and a mix of the sonification and original audio in `/mixes`.